clojuredocs/guides/articles/ecosystem/core_typed/start/introduction_and_motivation.md

 This might seem discouraging, but in practice core.typed will catch all type errors in your code.
-The problem is some Clojure idioms are so flexible it is often impossible to distinguish between indended and unintended usage.
+The problem is some Clojure idioms are so flexible it is often impossible to distinguish between intended and unintended usage.

 A small example: `map` accepts either `nil` or a `Seqable` as a second argument.
 It is perfectly valid to provide an argument that is always `nil`, but it's probably not what the user intended.